LAVA-LAB/logRASM/ReadMe.md

     ```
     When encountering out-of-memory errors, try reducing the batch sizes (see [the section above](#resolving-out-of-memory-errors)).
 The timeout multiplier of 6 helps to obtain more results within the timout when running on CPU.
     - Expected run time on laptop CPU: 6 hours (tested on an Apple Macbook Pro M4 Pro, 24 GB of RAM)
-    - Expected run time on laptop GPU: XXX hours (tested on a XXX)
+    - Expected run time on laptop GPU: 5-6 hours (tested on a laptop running Ubuntu, with an Intel i7 CPU, 64 GB of RAM, and an NVIDIA RTX A500 GPU)

-2. **Small benchmark set:** (recommended when running on a more powerful machine)
+2. **Small benchmark set** (recommended when running on a more powerful machine)
     ```
     bash experiments/run_partial_benchmarks.sh | tee output/partial_benchmarks.out
     ```